Baltimore & Ohio Railroad station (Philadelphia): Philadelphia Model Railroad Club

 The B&O Station building was also home to the Philadelphia Model Railroad Club, which split into two separate clubs when the building was torn down.
 The first reopened as the Cherry Valley Model Railroad Club in Merchantville, New Jersey in 1962, and the second as the East Penn Traction Club several years later.
 Some of the models and buildings from the PMRC were salvaged, and live on today on the CVMRR layout.

 Demolition

-The Philadelphia B & O station saw its last regularly scheduled passenger train on April 28, 1958, when the Baltimore & Ohio Railroad ended all passenger service north of Baltimore.
+The Philadelphia B & O station saw its last regularly scheduled passenger train on April 28, 1958, when the Baltimore and Ohio Railroad ended all passenger service north of Baltimore.
 The station suffered a fire in 1963, and was demolished.

 Mural Arts Program

 As part of the city's Mural Arts Program, a mural commemorating the station has been executed on the side of 2300 Chestnut Street, across from where the station stood.